-The first performance characteristic investigated is the lift coefficient of the oscillating airfoil shown in Figure 6.
-Immediately it is noticed how close the two lift hysteresis loop results correlate and in fact the iced airfoil increases the lift coefficient.
+The lift coefficient produced from the rime ice structure of condition R-T600 is shown in Fig. 5a.
+Immediately it is noticed how close the two lift hysteresis loop results correlate and in fact, the iced airfoil increases the lift coefficient.
 This result can be explained by the fact that as the ice thickness increases the characteristic length used to compute the lift coefficient remains unchanged giving rise to an increase in lift.
 Furthermore, the smooth ice shape does not greatly disturb the airfoils flow characteristics.
-It also effectively increases the airfoil chamber which may slightly help at high angles of attack.
+It also effectively increases the airfoil chamber which may slightly help at high angles of attack during low flight speeds.

-The second performance characteristic assessed is the moment coefficient of the oscillating airfoil shown in Figure 7.
+The moment coefficient produced from the rime ice structure of condition R-T600 is shown in Fig. 5b.
 It is clear here that despite the lift coefficient remaining largely unaffected by the ice structure, the moment coefficient is affected quite severely by icing even with such aerodynamically acceptable ice shapes.
-At low angles of attack there is a stronger nose-up pitching moment and at high angles of attack there is a stronger nose-down pitching moment when in comparison with the clean airfoil moment characteristics.
+At low angles of attack, there is a stronger nose-up pitching moment and at high angles of attack, there is a stronger nose-up pitching moment and at high angles of attack, there is a stronger nose-down pitching moment when in comparison with the clean airfoil moment characteristics.
 The thickness of the hysteresis loop also broadens compared to the thickens of the clean airfoil.
-Despite this, the moment hysteresis loops share the same profiles.
+Despite this, the moment coefficient hysteresis loops share the same profiles.
 These differences may be attributed to the ice increasing the chord and changing the location of the $\frac{1}{4}$ chord at which the moment is computed.
-Although the increase in chord due to ice is slight it is clear that is has a significant effect on the moment coefficient.
+Although the increase in chord due to ice is slight it is clear that is has a significant effect on the moment coefficient computations.